TAC How Does Open Adoption Work

 What Are the Different Types of Open Adoption Agreements?

 There are several types of open adoption setups: fully open, semi-open, and mediated or agency-assisted open adoptions.
 Fully open adoptions involve ongoing direct communication between the birth mother and adoptive family, while semi-open adoptions involve communication through a third party, such as an adoption agency or attorney.
 Mediated or agency-assisted open adoptions involve a third party facilitating communication and visits between the birth mother and adoptive family.
-The type of agreement chosen may depend on the needs and preferences of the adoption triad.
+The type of agreement chosen may depend on the needs and preferences of the everyone involved.

 Why is Post-Adoption Support Important to Open Adoption Setups?